swforrest/dynamic_SSF_sims/README.md

 # Simulating animal movement trajectories from temporally dynamic step selection functions

-The code, data and R objects in this repository accompany a paper titled 'Simulating animal movement trajectories from temporally dynamic step selection functions'.
+The code, data and R objects in this repository accompany a paper titled 'Predicting fine-scale distributions and emergent spatiotemporal patterns from temporally dynamic step selection simulations'.

 In this paper we used harmonic terms to estimate temporally dynamic coefficients from step selection models, from which we simulated animal movement trajectories.
 We interacted the movement, habitat selection and memory parameters with the harmonic terms, resulting in temporal dynamism for all these processes.